EvilDunk/PythonSMA/README.txt

 assess_stock() and assess_input().

 No source code used.
-Cite for CSV:
+Dataset used for CSV: https://datahub.io/core/s-and-p-500-companies-financials